data-Zee/MMM-project-lewagon/README.md

 # Marketing Mix Model:

-🤓 **Project:**    Final project week Le Wagon data science bootcamp.
+🤓 **Project:**    Final project week Le Wagon data science bootcamp. <br />
-##
 🎯 **Goal:**       Analyzing e-commerce shop sales and its marketing data.
-Data analyse and implemention of statistical modeling to improve marketing efficiency.
+Data analyse and implemention of statistical modeling to improve marketing efficiency. <br />
-##
 🚨 **Conclusion:** Need more data to have higher model accuracy in order to predict shop sales and get better model fit (R2= 0.4).
-Due to this low accuracy we switched to predicting link clicks (direct response from digital ads) which gave us higher model accuracy (R2= 0.88).
+Due to this low accuracy we switched to predicting link clicks (direct response from digital ads) which gave us higher model accuracy (R2= 0.88). <br />

 ## Task Overview: